rdturnermtl/bbo_challenge_starter_kit/README.md

 Commands starting with `>` are run on the local terminal, while those starting with `root@` should be run in the docker.
 Any issues involved in installing dependencies should appear in the docker when calling `prepare.py`.

+Note, the `--network none` flag is used to disable network access, which makes the docker behave like the docker used in evaluation.

 ### Time limits